liltom-eth/pi-pin/README.md

    After that, you’ll have constant 5V output at the power module 5V `+` and `-` .

-   The power module also provides a USB-C port for you to charging the battery.
+   The power module also provides a USB-C port for you to charge the battery.

    | ![img](https://i.imgur.com/Sv59xWT.png) | ![IMG_2598_s](https://i.imgur.com/zFBTA5c.jpeg) |
    | --------------------------------------- | ----------------------------------------------- |